demisto/content-docs/content-repo/extra-docs/articles/IAM-premium-pack-readme.md

 ## App Sync

 The app-sync feature provides automated app provisioning in applications (such as ServiceNow, GitHub, and Slack) for users created in Okta.
+App-sync consists of 2 main features:
+1. Create/Enable/Disable users in apps to which they are assigned or unassigned fromn through Okta.
+2. Update users in apps when their information changes, either directly through Okta, or indirectly through a change in Workday which in turn updates the information in Okta and then in the rest of the apps.

 ### App Sync Process

-The app-sync process starts when a user is assigned to an application in Okta, or when a user is part of a group that was assigned to an application in Okta.
+The app-sync process starts when one of the following scenarios happens:
+1. A user is assigned/unassigned to an application in Okta
+2. A user is part of a group that was assigned/unassigned to an application in Okta.
+3. The user's information changed in Okta, directly or indirectly (through an IAM - Update User incident)

+The **Okta IAM** integration fetches the following Okta log event types and proceeds with the applicable flow:
-The **Okta IAM** integration fetches events, such as *application.user_membership.add* and *application.user_membership.remove*, and creates *IAM - App Sync* incidents which run the **IAM - App Sync** playbook.
+* The *application.user_membership.add* / *application.user_membership.remove* Okta event results in *IAM - App Add* / *IAM - App Remove* incidents respectively, which run the **IAM - App Sync** playbook.
 The playbook uses the integration context (that is transparent to the user) of the Okta instance, which maps Okta App IDs to integration instances in Cortex XSOAR, in order to determine which instance to sync the user to.
-It then runs either the ***iam-create-user*** or ***iam-disable-user*** command, depending on the fetched event type.
+It then runs either the ***iam-create-user*** or ***iam-disable-user*** command, depending on the detected incident type.

+* The *user.account.update_profile* Okta event results in *IAM - App Update* incidents which run the **IAM - App Update** playbook.
+The playbook checks which apps the user is assigned to, and maps it to integration instances in Cortex XSOAR in which the user will be updated.
+The mapping is done using the integration context (that is transparent to the user) of the Okta instance, which maps Okta App IDs to integration instances in Cortex XSOAR, in order to determine which instancea to update the user in.
+It then runs the ***iam-update-user*** in all of the available instances of the apps to which the user is currently assigned.

 ### Before You Start